-- 1) Enforce proper PPE among work group - 2) Communicate with control as appropriate - 3) Facilitate and document job briefs - 4) Establish working limits for the work group when deemed appropriate - 5) Remove individuals from the right of way who are unsafe or otherwise not authorized - 6) Conduct follow-up job briefs when: - a.
+- 1) Enforce proper PPE among work group - 2) Communicate with Control as appropriate - 3) Facilitate and document job briefs - 4) Establish working limits for the work group when deemed appropriate - 5) Remove individuals from the right-of-way who are unsafe or otherwise not authorized - 6) Conduct follow-up job briefs when: - a.
 Working conditions change - b.
 Members of group change - 7) Be in possession of the most current rule book and RWPP, as appropriate the manual must be readily available either in hard or electronic copy on all job sites.
-Due to the restrictions on electronic devices on the jobsite, hard copy is preferred. - 8) Be in possession of a UTA issued radio, and continuously monitor radio traffic for area in which work is being performed - 9) In the event of an incident, the RWIC will take charge of the situation until relieved by incident command personnel. - 10) Know what on-track training and qualifications are required of the roadway workers to be supervised or protected: - a.
+Due to the restrictions on electronic devices on the jobsite, hard copy is preferred. - 8) Be in possession of a UTA issued radio, and continuously monitor radio traffic for area in which work is being performed - 9) Know what on-track training and qualifications are required of the roadway workers to be supervised or protected: - a.
 Verify all members of the crew are appropriately certified for the work being performed - b.
-Prevent non-RWP certified personnel from accessing the site - 11) Be familiar with the contents and application of the operating rules of the railroad pertaining to the establishment of working limits - 12) Know the contents and application of the rules of the railroad pertaining to the establishment of train approach warning - 13) Be familiar with the relevant physical characteristics of the area of the railroad upon which the roadway worker is qualified - 14) Be on-site to conduct an on-track job brief (except for Lone Worker) and remain available to fulfill other responsibilities listed herein - 15) The RWIC may perform the duties of a Watchman/Lookout when there are only two workers in the work crew.
-If there are more than two workers in the crew the RWIC is encouraged to designate another qualified employee as the Watchman/Lookout. - 16) The RWIC is the only authority to determine who is permitted to communicate with the rail or track equipment operator(s) within the working limits by radio or authorized hand signals. - 17) The RWIC has a distinct responsibility to resolve good-faith challenges in accordance with the procedures set forth in this manual.
-This responsibility cannot be delegated. - 18) Familiarity with Positive Train Control and how it impacts the work area, if applicable.
+Prevent non-RWP certified personnel from accessing the site - 10) Be familiar with the contents and application of the operating rules of the railroad pertaining to the establishment of working limits - 11) Know the contents and application of the rules of the railroad pertaining to the establishment of train approach warning

+- 12) Be familiar with the relevant physical characteristics of the area of the railroad upon which the roadway worker is qualified - 13) Be on-site to conduct an on-track job brief (except for Lone Worker) and remain available to fulfill other responsibilities listed herein - 14) The RWIC may perform the duties of a Watchman/Lookout when there are only two workers in the work crew.
+If there are more than two workers in the crew the RWIC is encouraged to designate another qualified employee as the Watchman/Lookout. - 15) The RWIC is the only authority to determine who is permitted to communicate with the rail or track equipment operator(s) within the working limits by radio or authorized hand signals. - 16) The RWIC has a distinct responsibility to resolve good-faith challenges in accordance with the procedures set forth in this manual.
+This responsibility cannot be delegated. - 17) Familiarity with Positive Train Control and how it impacts the work area, if applicable.